kellino/dotfiles/README.md

-Some of dotfiles... a mixture of theft and obsessive tweaking
+Some of my dotfiles... a mixture of theft and obsessive tweaking